jvlflame/FkuLibrary/README.md

 # Fakku-Library

+## **DISCLAIMER: This project is still in it's very early stages and may be prone to large or breaking changes.
+Use at your own risk.**

-Scrape Fakku metadata and build a local Fakku manga library with ComicRack (or Ubooquity).
+Scrape Fakku metadata and build your own local Fakku manga library with ComicRack (or Ubooquity).
+Currently supports scraping directly from `Fakku.net`, with failover to `panda.chaika.moe`.

-`Set-FakkuMetadata.ps1` will write a `ComicInfo.xml` metadata file directly into your manga archive
+`Set-FakkuMetadata` will write a `ComicInfo.xml` metadata file directly into your manga archive, supporting filetypes: .zip, .cbz, .rar, .cbr, .7z, and .cb7.

 ## Demo